How I started Bold Lead Designs, LLC

 In High school I raised a guide dog puppy for Guide Dogs for the Blind.
 A lovely GSD named Poco.
 He was huge (not so poco).
 Guide Dogs use a special multi-functional leather leash, one that you can keep short for walking, and it can be lengthened for breaks and playtime.
 It was also a super convenient tie-down.
 I used this leash for many, many years after Poco was relinquished.
 It finally gave out after 17 years (the hardware got rusty).

 I needed a new leather leash, but had no idea where to find a good one.
 Being the creative problem solver that I am, I decided I would make my own.
 But it would be even better than my old leash!
 First, none of that stiff leather that takes forever to become soft and comfortable.
 Second, no more rusty hardware–only solid brass would do.
 Third, I hate it when cheap leather gets wet and the die comes off on your hands; so properly tanned, natural and colorfast leather would be the best choice for durability and weather resistance.
-And my new leash would have lots of great features.
+Next, the hardware simply had to be better quality than my old one so it wouldn’t rust.
+Finally, my new leash would have lots of great features.
 I made this super awesome new leash that I could put around my waist to be hands-free, change the length any time I wanted, and I especially loved the built-in training collar on my rambunctious young shepherd cattle dog mix (the smart ones are trouble).
 The Working Dog Lead was my first original leash design, and is still a customer favorite.

 The Ah-Ha moment: